 High number of preventable stillbirths

-An estimated 2 million stillbirths occur annually, 98 percent of which occur in low- and middle-income countries and 77 percent of which occur in sub-Saharan Africa and south Asia.
-Over 40% of all stillbirths occur during labor and birth.
+An estimated 1.9 million stillbirths occur annually, 89 percent of which occur in low- and lower-middle-income countries and 77 percent of which occur in sub-Saharan Africa and Southern Asia.
+Over 45% of all stillbirths occur during labor and birth.
 The most common causes of stillbirth are similar to those that also kill mothers and newborns, such as maternal infections (notably syphilis and malaria), non-communicable diseases, and obstetric complications.
 Only 7 percent are due to congenital disorders, but some of these are also preventable*.

 *All data on this page represents the most recent data available.
 Please visit our Newborn Numbers page and download the Excel spreadsheet to explore the data further.

 Heavy burden of psychosocial and economic cost on families and nations

 The burden of stillbirth affects women, families, caregivers, communities, and society.
 Parents experience various psychological symptoms that often persist long after the death of their baby but could be mitigated by respectful maternity services, including bereavement care.
 An estimated 4·2 million women are living with depression associated with a previous stillbirth.
 Stigma and taboo further exacerbate trauma for families, and fatalism impedes stillbirth prevention.

 Most stillbirths are preventable with health system improvements

 Stillbirths are preventable through high-quality antenatal and intrapartum care within the continuum of care for women and children.
 Such inputs result in a quadruple return on investment by preventing maternal and newborn deaths and stillbirths, plus improving child development.
 The stillbirth rate is a sensitive marker of quality and equity of health care.